FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 CRH’s application identifies 114 categories of industrial waste, used both as fuel and as

 “alternative raw materials” for cement to be incinerated.
-We are concerned that no evidence has--- 9
+We are concerned that no evidence has
+---
+9

 been provided to show that these compilations of “fuels” and “raw materials” have been